Carlton (NSW)

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely to affect the area.
-Notable ones include Sydney Metro West, St George Hospital Redevelopment Stage 3, development at 324-330 Railway Parade Carlton, and Kogarah North Urban Design Strategy Implementation.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 24 projects that are likely to impact the area.
+Key projects include Sydney Metro West, St George Hospital Redevelopment Stage 3, development at 324-330 Railway Parade Carlton, and Kogarah North Urban Design Strategy Implementation.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.